 Thinking that they must be for some local festivities, I made enquiries only to discover that the local associations simply take pride and pleasure in producing new and ever-more imaginative decorations every few weeks.

-As well as this dangling decor, a walk through Jardim do Bomfim is enlivened by the presence of gigantic ceramic sculptures.
+As well as this dangling decor, a walk through Jardim do Bomfim is enlivened by the presence of gigantic sculptures.
 The ‘Pasmadinhos‘ by Maria Pó are bright, bold and fun representations of local traditions and important figures, such as the monk from the Arrábida Convent, revered local poet, Bocage, and acclaimed singer Luísa Todi.
+These sculptures are replicas of the smaller original ceramic ones that you can buy from the shop or online.

 You’ll see references to Bocage and Todi throughout the city including stands combining poetry with art.